No change in petrol, diesel prices for 5th day

-New Delhi, March 4 (IANS) Consumers have been spared of another increase in fuel prices with oil marketing companies deciding to keep petrol and diesel rates static for fifth consecutive day on the back of stability seen in international oil markets.
+New Delhi: Consumers have been spared of another increase in fuel prices with oil marketing companies deciding to keep petrol and diesel rates static for fifth consecutive day on the back of stability seen in international oil markets.

 Accordingly, petrol continues to be priced at Rs 91.17 a litre and diesel Rs 81.47 a litre in the capital on Thursday.
 Across the country as well both fuel price remain unchanged.